pletzer/collab_workflow/README.md

 # COLLAB_WORKFLOW

-How to collaborate on a project
+How to collaborate on a project together.

 ## Overview